Participative decision-making in organizations: Disadvantages

 One of the primary risks in any participative decision-making or power-sharing process is that the desire on the part of the management for more inclusive participation is not genuine.
 In the words of Arnstein,"There is a critical difference between going through the empty ritual of participation and having the real power needed to affect the outcome of the process.
 This difference is brilliantly capsulized in a poster [available for viewing in her article]... [which] highlights the fundamental point that participation without redistribution of power is an empty and frustrating process for the powerless.
-It allows the powerholders to claim that all sides were considered, but makes it possible for only some of those sides to benefit."When PDM takes place in a team setting, it can cause many disadvantages.
-These can be anything from social pressures to conform to group domination, where one person takes control of the group and urges everyone to follow their standpoints.
-With ideas coming from many people, time can be an issue.
-The meeting might end and good ideas go unheard.
-Possible negative outcomes of PDM are high costs, inefficiency, indecisiveness and incompetence.
+It allows the powerholders to claim that all sides were considered, but makes it possible for only some of those sides to benefit."When PDM takes place in a team setting, it can lead to social situations which cause adverse outcomes.
+These situations include group domination, where one person takes control of the group and urges everyone to follow their standpoints, and peer pressure, where a larger group pressures a smaller group into compromise that they would not otherwise agree to.
+Time constraints can also be an issue, especially for larger groups; it takes time to come up with ideas, communicate them, and then to rework plans to incorporate the ideas, and when there are many people involved in each step the time can add up and slow down the overall flow of decision-making.
+Setting time limits and hard deadlines can mitigate this at the risk of missing needed input if time runs out before all parties are heard.

+Possible negative outcomes of PDM are high costs, inefficiency, indecisiveness, and incompetence.